Take My Breath Away (Emma Bunton song)

-"Take My Breath Away" is a song by English singer-songwriter Emma Bunton.
-Written by Bunton, Steve Mac, and Wayne Hector, it was released on 27 August 2001 in the United Kingdom as the second single from Bunton's debut solo album, A Girl Like Me (2001).
-The single debuted and peaked at number five on the UK Singles Chart.
+"Take My Breath Away" is a song by English singer Emma Bunton.
+It was written by Bunton, Steve Mac, and Wayne Hector for her debut solo album, A Girl Like Me (2001), while production was helmed by Max.
+The song was released by Virgin Records on 27 August 2001 as the album's second single.
+It debuted and peaked at number five on the UK Singles Chart and became a top twenty hit in Italy.
 The accompanying music video was shot in Sardinia, Italy, and was directed by Greg Masuak.